-The Livestock Policy covers key issues relating to: farm animal genetic resources, livestock feeds and nutrition, inputs, animal diseases and pests, livestock marketing, research and extension and food security.
-In developing this sub-sector policy, it is appreciated that over 80% of Kenya's land mass is arid and semi-arid and livestock is the main source of livelihood in these areas.
-It is further noted that even in the non-ASAL areas, the livestock sub-sector constitutes an important source of family income and food security.
+In developing this Sector Policy, we are cognizant of the fact that over 80% of Kenya's land mass is arid and semi-arid (ASAL) where livestock is the main source of livelihood in these areas.
+It is further noted that even in the high rainfall areas, the livestock resources constitute an important source of family income and food security.
 In addition, livestock directly contributes to the foreign exchange earnings for our nation through export of livestock products, live animals and germplasm.
-As such, livestock development agenda in the country will be pursued towards commercialization.
+Livestock development agenda in the country will be pursued towards commercialization.

-The Policy recognizes the major stakeholders in the Livestock sub Sector and proceeds to define their respective roles.
+This Policy recognizes the major stakeholders in the Livestock Sector and proceeds to define their respective roles.
 It also takes cognizance of the impact of livestock activities on the environment and other natural resources such as land, water and wildlife/livestock interaction.
-Social inclusivity and related challenges have also been given attention due to their impact on the livestock sub sector.
-The accomplishment of the policy objectives spelt out here will depend largely on the formulation, review and implementation of strategies on breeding, feed and nutrition, livestock disease control and management, financial services, public health, extension and research services, among others, at the national and county levels of government.
+Social inclusivity and related challenges have also been given attention due to their impact on the Livestock Sector.
+The accomplishment of the policy objectives spelt out here will depend largely on the goodwill between the national and county levels of government to spur private sector investment.

-This Policy recognizes the potential of the ASALs in livestock production and proposes options for the economic exploitation of these areas.
-The Policy takes cognizance of the contribution of the livestock value chain including non-conventional livestock species to the country's Gross Domestic Product.
-It is our expectation that the policy changes envisioned in this document will revitalize the livestock sub sector and guarantee the sustainability of livestock farming as a major economic thrust in the country.
-It is also expected to enhance Kenya's leadership position in livestock growth and development within the region and beyond.
+Through the policy measures we expect to utilize the potential of the Arid and Semi-Arid Lands (ASALs) in livestock productivity and proposes options for the economic exploitation of these areas.
+We appreciate and hope to enhance the contribution of the livestock value chains especially dairy and other livestock products including non-conventional livestock species to the country's Gross Domestic Product (GDP).
+It is our expectation that the policy interventions envisaged in this document will revitalize the Livestock Sector and guarantee the sustainability of livestock farming as a major economic undertaking in the country.
+The Policy interventions clearly spell out the role of each level of government while providing the necessary linkages.
+Full implementation of this Policy is also expected to enhance Kenya's leadership position in the advancement of the Livestock Sector within the region and beyond.